awvdeker/IDE-research/readme.md

 2. only front-end, less suitable for server-linked languages

-3. Brackes needs plugins and packages to be really complete
+3. Brackets needs plugins and packages to be really complete

 The no.1 reason I chose Brackets: it is very handy for HTML, CSS and JavaScript.